sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 The options we’ve changed are:

 - `use.baseURL` is the URL of our development server to avoid writing it in every test;
-- `webServer` block describes how to run development server; we also want to reuse already running server unless we’re in the CI environment.
+- `webServer` block describes how to a run development server; we also want to reuse an already-running server unless we’re in the CI environment.

 **Tip:** Read more about all [Playwright config options in the docs](https://playwright.dev/docs/test-configuration).

 ### Setting up Mock Service Worker

-We’re going to use [Mock Service Worker](https://mswjs.io/) (MSW) for mocking network requests in our integration tests, and in the app during development.
+We’re going to use [Mock Service Worker](https://mswjs.io/) (MSW) for mocking network requests in our integration tests and in the app during development.

-- It uses Service Workers, so it intercepts all network requests, no matter how there were made.
+- It uses Service Workers, so it intercepts all network requests, no matter how they are made.
 - A single place to define mocks for the project, with the ability to [override responses](https://mswjs.io/docs/api/setup-server/use) for particular tests.
 - An ability to reuse mocks in integration tests and during development.
 - Requests are still visible in the network panel of the browser developer tools.